Sydney Walking Tour Map and Route

-Bennelong and Governor Philip had a very interesting relationship with a lot of twists and turns.
+Bennelong and Governor Phillip had a very interesting relationship with a lot of twists and turns.

-Bennelong soon escaped his captors only to return as a free man to continue to aid Governor Philip.
+Bennelong soon escaped his captors only to return as a free man to continue to aid Governor Phillip.

-Shortly after his return, Bennelong arranged to have Governor Philip visit Manly where the Governor was speared in the shoulder as punishment for kidnapping Bennelong in the first place.
+Shortly after his return, Bennelong arranged to have Governor Phillip visit Manly where the Governor was speared in the shoulder as punishment for kidnapping Bennelong in the first place.

 Really, it would have been so much easier to have just asked Bennelong politely instead.

 Later, in a strange turn of events, Bennelong gave Governor Phillip an aboriginal name in a gesture of kinship and then requested to have a hut built for him on the point, to which the Governor agreed.

 Interesting note: Full citizenship rights were not granted to aborigines until 1973.

 At the end of the promenade is the main event: the Sydney Opera House.

 Seeing it up close with the Sydney Harbour Bridge across Circular Quay is pretty darn amazing.
 I’ve lived here since 2008 and still I cannot resist taking a picture every time.
 Walk around and get your fill of photos.
 It is difficult to take a bad one.